Dykyi Sad archaeological site: Location

+Archaeological sites

+Archaeological excavations are underway on the lands of the Dykyi Sad, which are free from construction.
+A settlement dating back to 1250–900 BC with a highly developed culture of the Late Bronze Age was found.

+This is the only steppe settlement of that era found in Ukraine.
+The settlement originated 500 years before the foundation of the Greek city-state of Olbia and existed for 300 years.
+The Wild Garden is the only surviving monument of the Black Sea port city from the time of the legendary Troy and the Trojan War.

+On February 22, 2016, the Mykolaiv City Council published a petition to create an open-air park-museum, the Wild Garden settlement.

 Researchers have proposed that the site is the "City of the Cimmerians" mentioned by Homer in the Odyssey.
 Though the geography of the Odyssey is a contentious field, if true, this would make Mykolaiv the oldest city in Ukraine that is mentioned in written sources.
 On February 22, 2016, the Mykolaiv City Council published a petition to create an open-air park-museum, the Wild Garden settlement.